flash-oss/allserver/README.md

 Please note, that Allserver depends only on a single tiny npm module [`stampit`](https://stampit.js.org).
 Every other dependency is _optional_.
 See `optionalDependencies` in the [`package.json`](./package.json).

+To install `allserver` without the optional dependencies, please use `--no-optional` key.

 ### HTTP protocol

 #### Server